baldurbjarnason/rehype-annotate/README.md

 Note: this modifies the original tree and in some cases can add class attributes.
 Make sure to sanitise the tree afterwards.

 The script _does not_ embed annotation-provided styles as there don't seem to be many tools in the `unified`/`rehype` ecosystem for sanitising user-provided CSS.
-If a tool like that appears (or if we decided to implement one), then I'll reconsider embedding CSS.
+If a tool like that appears (or if we decided to implement one), then we will reconsider embedding CSS.

 ## License